aenavidad/historical-series-re-Belize/work/aug-22/algorithmic.md

 `sec.
 3` files must or may (as indicated) meet the following standards, in addition to standards 1-[null] of `sec 2.2` (where all `sec 3` files count as "authoritative or orignal copies")

-1. must use at least one controlled vocabulary ie ontology per TCL per W3C in dwbp per W3C in ld-bp,[^4]
+1. must use at least one controlled vocabulary ie ontology per TCL per W3C in dwbp per W3C in ld-bp per W3C in ldp-bp,[^4]
 2. must provide at least minimal metadata per TCL per W3C in dwbp per W3C in tabular-data-primer per FD in table-schema per FD in tabular-data-resource per FD in tabular-data-package,
 3. must provide at least minimal explanation of missing values within metadata per BW per TCD per W3C in dwbp per FD in table-schema,[^8]
 4. must provide at least minimal data dictionary within metadata per BW,[^9]